beardedspice/beardedspice/README.md

 ## Dependencies

-We use [CocoaPods](http://cocoapods.org/) to manage all obj-c/cocoa dependences.
-Install them locally using:
+We use [CocoaPods](http://cocoapods.org/) to manage all obj-c/cocoa dependences. cd to the directory containing the workspace, then install them locally using:
 ```bash
 sudo gem install cocoapods
 pod setup